IdentityPython/JWTConnect-Python-OidcMsg/doc/howto/keyjar.rst

 For this you have a search interface, where you can specify these things ;

-- key_use, MUST have a value
+- key_use, default is "sig"
 - key_type
 - owner, if no owner is given, "" is used as default
 - kid